hsci-r/flopo-formats/README.md

   is used.
 - `-t`, `--text` -- if set, the last column of the output will contain the full text of annotation spans.
+- `-l`, `--linearize` -- like `--text`, but instead of surface forms, print values of the chosen feature separated by spaces.
+Supply the features of interest as a list `LAYER.FEATURE`, terminated by `--`.
 - `-d`, `--delimiter` -- the field delimiter for the output format (default: comma).
 If you want to do some further processing (e.g. with `cut` or `awk`), it is useful to set it to Tab.